Dakavon/ETHprague2023/documentation/PartialCarbonRetirementCollectModule_Layout.md

 ### check feasibility of retirements during module init
 - check that poolToken is supported and swap route from currency to poolToken exists
-- is check of liquidiy a good idea?
+- ? is check of liquidiy a good idea?
+  - perhaps liquidity check in frontend?

 ### implement fallback for retirement failure
 - ? retirement has a ERC20 transfer first -> can this be reverted?